 Logistics

-- How to get there: Located in the south west area of the Peak District National Park.
+- How to get there: Lud’s Church is located in the Staffordshire Peak District National Park (south west section).
 The car park is along Gradbach Mill lane which is a side road.
 Post code: SK17 0SU.

 - Distance: 3.2 miles there and back, with a little circular.